sauvc/rulebook/rulebook.md

 A target zone is defined by a <span style="color:green">green colored mat</span> laid out on the floor of the pool.
 The mat is 8m x 2m in size.
 Figure 3. shows the location of the mat with respect to the arena.

 There are 4 colored drums in the arena.
 All of them are on the mat.
 One of the drums, chosen at random, will be <span style="color:blue">blue</span> in color.
 One of the <span style="color:red">red drums</span>, chosen at random, will contain an acoustic pinger.
 The AUV needs to drop a ball in one of the drums to successfully complete this task.
+Points will be awarded based on which drum the ball is dropped into.
 In the event of multiple balls being dropped, only the **first ball** is taken to consideration.

 The location of the <span style="color:red">red drum</span> which contains the acoustic pinger may be randomized between attempts, as may be the order of the drums.